Felco F-13 Classic Manual Pruning Shears for Use with One or Two Hands Rating :

 4 of 4 people found the following review helpful.

-5excellent pruner and can double up a light lopper
+excellent pruner and can double up a light lopper

 By C. Lee